printlnHi/gnn-lspe-jax/README.md

  - data/molecules.py
  - data/ogb_mol.py
 The files of configs/ are a slightly modified strict subset of the original config files.
+This replication is restricted to the GatedGCN layer and the ZINC and Moltox21 datasets.

 # Replication
 ## Environment